A new formula for Lazard's correspondence for finite braces and pre-Lie algebras

 In \cite{Rump}, page 135, Rump developed a connection between left nilpotent $\mathbb R$-braces and pre-Lie algebras over the field of real numbers.
 In the case of pre-Lie algebras over finite fields, this method can be applied to obtain braces from pre-Lie algebras for sufficiently large $p$ using Lazard's correspondence.
-However it is not immediately clear how to obtain a pre-Lie algebra from every brace, as the method suggested on page 135 \cite{Rump}, which uses the differential, does not work in a finite characteristic.
+However it is not immediately clear how to obtain a pre-Lie algebra from every brace.
 It is also not clear if every brace will be an image of some pre-Lie algebra under Lazard's corresponence.
 Therefore it is not immediately clear how to attach a pre-Lie algebra in a reversible way to every brace, although it is clear how to assign pre-Lie algebras to braces which were already obtained from pre-Lie algebras using Lazard's correspondence in the different direction.

 Here we show how to attach to every finite right nilpotent ${\mathbb F}_{p}$-brace a finite nilpotent pre-Lie algebra over the field ${\mathbb F}_{p}$.
 We develop a simple algebraic formula for this passage from braces to pre-Lie algebras.
 For the passage the other way, from finite pre-Lie algebras to finite braces, we can use the method from page 135 \cite{Rump}.
 We then show that this correspondence is one-to-one.
 Moreover, the passages from braces to pre-Lie algebras and from pre-Lie algebras to braces are reversible by each other.
 Therefore our formulas, which at first glance do not resemble Lazard's correspondence, in fact correspond to Lazard's correspondence applied to multiplicative groups of braces and therefore agree with the original suggestion by Rump.
 Notice that adjoint groups of braces are the multiplicative groups of braces under the operation $\circ $.
 This provides us with easy-to-use formulas for one-to-one correspondence between right nilpotent ${\mathbb F}_{p}$-braces and right nilpotent pre-Lie algebras over ${\mathbb F}_{p}$ of nilpotency index $k$ for $p>2^{k}$.